 Swap Offer – a non-financial negotiation method using offer and counter-offer to complete a total value trade.
 There is no limit to the number of counter-offers that can be made by either party until one party selects accept.
 As the List Owner, you may receive requests to supply samples prior to acceptance; and likewise, you will be able to request samples of the offered swap prior to accepting.
-The Swap Offer trade method is not available for the Bottled Exchange.
+The Swap Offer trade method is not available for the Bottled Marketplace.

 Pre-Harvest Contract – a forward contract for the sale of wines from the next available vintage based on a negotiation method using offer and counter-offer to complete a trade.
 There is no limit to the number of counter-offers that can be made by either party until one party selects accept.
-To access the pre-harvest method you are required to be a Premium or Corporate level member.
+To access the pre-harvest method you are required to be a Professional or Corporate level member.
 If you are a Buyer, you acknowledge and agree that by accepting an offer you are executing a trade and entering into an irrevocable contract to purchase.
 Counter-offers made by a Buyer may be retracted at any time before acceptance by the Seller.
-Selling Listings do not constitute an offer to sell; they are an invitation to treat only directed to other members of the Exchange.
+Selling Listings do not constitute an offer to sell; they are an invitation to treat only directed to other members of the Marketplace.
 This trading method is only available for the five months prior to the next vintage commencement date.

 If a Buyer requests a sample it remains the Sellers choice whether or not to provide a sample.
 When a request is received, the Seller may accept, decline or seek clarification on the sample requested.